akavel/goluago/README.md

 (first 8c/6c/5c, ultimately maybe pure Go).

-The library is at early stage of development (not feature complete/not ready for production use), but some important "proof of concept" goals were already completed successfully:
+The library is at early stage of development (not feature complete/not ready for production use), but some important goals were already completed successfully:

 STATUS
 ------